 Type of Identification Considerations Immigration identification Aliens may have in their possession an alien registration card which contains the bearer's photograph and other information.
 Information on the card may be out of date and should be verified with additional forms of identification.
 State of California identification card California may issue an identification card to use as official identification.
 A person may have both a driver's license and a state identification card which will contain the same ID number.
 The card is issued through the DMV.
 It has a similar appearance to the California driver license.
-Social Security card Generally an unreliable form of ID.
+Social Security card Generally, an unreliable form of ID.
 It can be obtained by just applying for it.
 Some criminals have applied for dozens of them.
 Fraudulent check passers use different ones to back up phony ID that they carry.
 Other Identification Armed Forces identification cards Passports International driver's license

-The above listed forms of identification are not all-inclusive and officers may encounter other types of documents which may provide satisfactory evidence of the person's identity.
+NOTE: The above listed forms of identification are not all-inclusive, and peace officers may encounter other types of documents which may provide satisfactory evidence of the person's identity.

-Returning to patrol vehicle

-Patrol officers should move to a safe and tactically appropriate location when conducting the business of the vehicle pullover (e.g., running a license check, writing a citation, etc.).

-Depending on the specific situation, officers should select a location which:

-- provides cover and/or concealment, - minimizes their exposure to passing traffic, - permits them to maintain visual contact with the target vehicle, and - permits them to observe the occupants of the target vehicle.

-Officers may elect to return to their patrol units in order to gain access to mobile data terminals when minimal risk is perceived, or at times of inclement weather.

-Individual agencies may discourage sitting inside the patrol vehicle to write a citation or operate an MDT.
-This may be based on the perception that it puts the officer at a tactical disadvantage with vehicle occupants.

-Re-contacting target vehicle driver

-Patrol officers should be cautious and not become complacent in their second approach to the target vehicle.
+Returning to patrol vehicle Patrol officers should move to a safe and tactically appropriate location whe conducting the business of the vehicle pullover (e.g., running a license check writing a citation, etc.).
+Depending on the specific situation, patrol officers should select a location which: provides cover and/or concealment, minimizes their exposure to passing traffic, permits them to maintain visual contact with the target vehicle, and permits them to observe the occupants of the target vehicle.
+Patrol officers may elect to return to their patrol units in order to gain access to mobile data terminals when minimal risk is perceived, or at times of inclement weather.
+NOTE: Individual agencies may discourage sitting inside the patrol vehicle to write a citation or operate an MDT.
+This may be based on the perception that it puts the patrol officer at a tactical disadvantage with vehicle occupants.
+Re-contacting target vehicle driver Patrol officers should be cautious and not become complacent in their second approach to the target vehicle.
 The same principles discussed in the initial approach and contact apply when recontacting the driver.

-Termination of contact

-Once patrol officers have concluded the business of the pullover, they should:

-- return the driver's license, proof of insurance, and registration, and - assist the driver with reentering the flow of traffic. (e.g., dimming the lights on the patrol vehicle so the driver has a clearer view of passing traffic or explaining the best way to merge back into the flow of traffic)
+Termination of contact Once patrol officers have concluded the business of the pullover, they should: return the driver's license, proof of insurance, and registration, and assist the driver with reentering the flow of traffic. (e.g., dimming the lights on the patrol vehicle so the driver has a clearer view of passing traffic or explaining the best way to merge back into the flow of traffic)

-Peace officers must understand the techniques for conducting tactically sound vehicle pullovers.

-Safety and tactical considerations [22.02.1, 22.02.2, 22.02.3]

-Once an officer has a legal justification for initiating a vehicle pullover, there are a number of officer safety guidelines that should be considered.

-Placement of patrol vehicle [22.02.4]

-Placing the patrol vehicle in an offset position means the officer will stop behind and slightly to the right or left of the target vehicle, with the center of the patrol vehicle in line with the right or left bumper of the target vehicle.

-Exiting patrol unit [22.02.5]

-Patrol officers should exit their patrol units as safely and quickly as possible.

-Approaching target vehicle [22.02.6]

-Once the officer has exited the patrol unit and determined that a safe approach can be made, the patrol officer should stay close to the patrol vehicle to minimize any hazard from passing traffic, continuously observe the occupants of the target vehicle, maintain an awareness of the surrounding and other hazards, keep gun hand free during the approach, and use a flashlight sparingly to avoid the potential of vehicle occupants being able to track the officer's movement.

-Methods of approach [22.02.7]

-There are different methods of approaching a target vehicle that all have advantages and disadvantage.

-Chapter Synopsis, Continued

-Patrol officer positioning [22.02.8]

-When officers make contact with the driver of the target vehicle during a vehicle pullover, they should position themselves for the greatest safety and tactical advantage.

-Communication skills [22.02.11]

-Once peace officers are familiar with the basic communication skills, these skills can be combined into formal processes designed to reduce the likelihood of physical confrontation.
-Communication skills can be used for obtaining voluntary compliance, and when conducting vehicle stops.

-Directing occupants out of vehicle [22.02.9]

-It is generally desirable for patrol officers to have the driver and occupants of the target vehicle remain in the vehicle throughout the duration of the pullover.
-But in certain situations, officers may need to direct the driver/occupants to get out of the vehicle.

-License examinations [22.02.10]

-Officers should carefully examine both the front and rear of each license.
-Driver's license formats will vary depending on the state of issue.
-Officers should look for driving restrictions signs of unlawful alterations, deletions or additions to the license.

-In order to help you review and apply the material covered in this chapter, a selection of learning activities has been included.
+Introduction In order to help you review and apply the material covered in this chapter, a selection of learning activities has been included.
 No answers are provided.
 However, by referring to the appropriate text, you should be able to prepare a response.

-1. In a two-person unit, why is it important for officers to discuss the observations that lead to a pullover?
+Activity questions 1.
+In a two-person unit, why is it important for peace officers to discuss the observations that lead to a pullover?
 Consider both legal and safety rationales.

 2. A patrol officer initiates an investigative pullover of a car whose driver they suspect is DUI.
-The driver passes the location the officer had indicated for the pullover and stops on a blind curve with a very narrow shoulder.
+The driver passes the location the patrol officer had indicated for the pullover and stops on a blind curve with a very narrow shoulder.
 How should the officer proceed?